Skip to Content

 • Thick Bail Wire

-There are three more models in the middle: a 2500, the 3000 (my favorite) and a 4000 series.
-The largest of the NASCI spinning reels is the 5000 with a gear ratio of 6.2:1 with a 41″ line retrieve rate of mono as small as 10 lbs up to 40 lbs braid with a maximum drag of 24 lbs.
+Three more models are in the middle: a 2500, the 3000 (my favorite), and a 4000 series.
+The largest NASCI spinning reel is the 5000, with a gear ratio of 6.2:1 and a 41″ line retrieve rate of mono, which is as small as 10 lbs up to 40 lbs braid with a maximum drag of 24 lbs.

-The reels weigh in starting at 7.6 oz for the smallest 1000, up to 10.6 oz for the 5000 – making this what I would still consider to be a lightweight reel.
+The reels weigh in at 7.6 oz for the smallest 1000 and up to 10.6 oz for the 5000, making this what I would still consider to be a lightweight reel.

 ModelLine Retrieve (in)Gear RatioMono Cap (lb/yds)Braid Cap (lb/yds)Max Drag (lb)Ball BearingsWeight (oz)